ArdenB/TSSRESTREND/README.md

 rgl, car
 ```
 Because of the difficult of installing these packages on some unix based systems, these packages were not made dependencies

+### Modifing soruce code
+The source code for all the functions in the TSSRESTREND package can be found [here](TSS>RESTREND/R/) and an RSTUDIO project that allows users to modifiy then rebuild the TSSRESTREND package is located [here](TSS>RESTREND/TSS.RESTREND.Rproj).
+Contribbutions and suggestions are welcome.